louisowen6/NLP_Stacking_Ensemble/README.md

 CNN aims to get the local behaviour within the texts by sliding over 1,2,3,4 words at each time.
 Gaussian Noise with 0.01 variance is used to give noise into the input data.
 There are 25 filters for each window slide, so in total there are 100 filters with 1 dimension vector output for each filter.
 Max-pooling is used in each the output of each filter, resulting 100 scalar in total.
 Then all of the scalar are concatenated into one 100-dimensional vector.

 The output of this CNN is then integrated with MLP with 2 hidden layers with tanh activation function both in the hidden layer and output layer.
-Number of nodes in the first and second layer is 10 and 5.
+Number of nodes in the first and second layer is 15.
 Dropout is also used in this MLP.

 You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Model/CNN%20LSTM.ipynb)